knownorigin/docs.knownorigin.io/docs/guide/what-is-an-edition.md

 Some of these properties can change such as `totalSupply` being incremented by one each time a token has been issued.
 Along with the `priceInWei` which can be modified by the `artistAccount` associated to it.

-There are also other properties which can controls and stored on-chain when creating an edition such as a collabrators details which are then used to split any fees accordingly.
+There are also some other properties which are stored on-chain when an edition is being created, such as any collaborators details which are then used to split any fees accordingly.

 KnownOrigin ($KODA) tokens are ERC721 compliant.